angular-ui/bootstrap/src/datepicker/docs/readme.md

 **Notes**

 If the date a user enters falls outside of the min-/max-date range, a `dateDisabled` validation error will show on the form.

+If using this directive on input type date, a native browser datepicker could also appear.